 It depends on what insurance company you are with and where you live.
 You should shop for your coverage every two years and we recommend getting five separate quotes before deciding.
 Review our insurance savings section for some more information or contact us.
 For instance, in Alabama, homeowners are required to receive up to 35% off their wind insurance premiums with a FORTIFIED™ roof.
 Other states have varying discount and incentive programs.
 Check with your insurance agent or state department of insurance and make sure you get the savings you deserve.

 Q: My roofer insists that putting a metal roof over my old shingles is the best option.
 Is that right?

 Putting a new roof over an old shingle roof is never a good idea.
 It can actually make the roof vulnerable to leaks and severely restrict your insurance coverage options.
 The best practice is to ALWAYS remove the old roof covering to allow for an inspection of the roof decking for rotted wood or a weak roof deck that needs additional nailing.

-Q: I hear a new roof qualifies for insurance credits anyways, is that the same thing as the FORTIFIED™ discount?
+Q: I hear a new roof qualifies for insurance credits anyways, is that the same thing as the FORTIFIED discount?

-Q: How is a FORTIFIED™ roof different from a “normal” roof?
+Q: How is a FORTIFIED roof different from a “normal” roof?
 Don't the Building Inspectors already look for these things?

 Q: I have a FORTIFIED roof, is my house invincible?

-Let’s be clear, we recommend you evacuate when told to evacuate.
-GET OUT!
+Let’s be clear, GET OUT when told to evacuate.